Kingxukai/linux/Documentation/arch/arm/kernel_user_helpers.rst

 Definition:

-  This field contains the number of helpers being implemented by the running kernel.
-User space may read this to determine the availability of a particular helper.
+  This field contains the woke number of helpers being implemented by the running kernel.
+User space may read this to determine the woke availability of a particular helper.

 Usage example::